The geometry of kernelized spectral clustering: Analysis of the normalized Laplacian embedding

-Note that $\tailfn$ is an increasing function with $\tailfn(0) = 0$.
-The rate of increase of $\tailfn$ roughly measures the tail-decay of the square root kernelized densities.
+Note that $\psi$ is an increasing function with $\psi(0) = 0$.
+The rate of increase of $\psi$ roughly measures the tail decay of the square root kernelized densities.
 Intuitively, perturbations to the square root kernelized density embedding will have a greater effect on points closer to the origin.

-Recall the population level clustering difficulty parameter $\difficulty(\Pbar;\kk)$ previously defined in equation~\eqref{EqnDifficulty}.
-Our theory requires that there is some $\delta > 0$ such that
+Recall the population level clustering difficulty parameter $\varphi({\bar{\mathbb{P}}};k)$ previously defined in equation~(\ref{EqnDifficulty}).
+Our theory requires that there is some $\delta> 0$ such that

 In essence, we assume that the indivisibility of the mixture components is not too small compared to the clustering difficulty.